 Chase Freedom Unlimited®

 Chase Freedom Unlimited is our top cash back credit card pick, and offers a Visa Signature version.
 You’ll earn a flat 1.5% on every purchase, plus boosted rewards in bonus categories like travel, dining at restaurants, and drugstores.
 This card’s welcome bonus allows you to earn an extra 1.5% on everything you buy (on up to $20,000 spent in the first year) cash back.
 That’s 6.5% on travel purchased through Chase Ultimate Rewards®, 4.5% on dining and drugstores, and 3% on all other purchases.

 In addition to Visa Signature perks, the Freedom Unlimited offers benefits like 5% back on Lyft rides (through March 2022) and a complimentary 3-month DoorDash DashPass membership (activate by 3/31/22)

 Chase Sapphire Preferred

 You’ll earn Chase Ultimate Rewards points on dining, travel, streaming, and more.
-Plus, enjoy perks such as a complimentary 12-month DoorDash DashPass membership (otherwise $9.99 per month) and up to $60 in credits towards a Peloton membership.
+Plus, enjoy perks such as a complimentary DoorDash DashPass membership through 12/31/24.
 Combined, all of these benefits can help offset the cost of the $95 annual fee.